nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 4. Data request: The data user performs data requests at each targeted data holder, using the technical identifier of the requested patient as a parameter.
 5. Authorisation: The data holder authorizes the incoming data request.
-    1. Check consent: As part of the authorization process, the data holder can check the presence of patient consent, locally or at Mitz.
+    1. Check consent: As part of the authorization process, the data holder **MAY** check the presence of patient consent, locally or at Mitz.

 ### Principles